 - Other legal documents will be provided by the school.

-- Your passport and all other original documents will be attached to the residency application, submitted and retained by the security office for a period of time.
+- Your passport and all other original documents will be attached to the residency application, submitted to the security office.

 - The process of granting the work and residence permit will take approximately 10 weeks.